Standschützen: Development

-In the late 19th century, the hitherto independent militia rifle companies were placed under command of the military and sponsored and supported as sources of manpower that could be utilized for the territorial defence of the state.
-The now officially titled Standschützen were given the opportunity to practise shooting under better conditions than before in order to be prepared to defend their homeland in a crisis.
+In the late 19th century, the hitherto independent militia rifle companies were placed under command of the military and sponsored and supported as sources of manpower that could be used for the territorial defence of the state.
+The now officially titled Standschützen were given the opportunity to practise shooting under better conditions than before to be prepared to defend their homeland in a crisis.

 The National Defence Act of 1887 specified that organizations formed for territorial defence were henceforth to be regarded as part of the armed forces, and were to be divided into the Standschützen, supplemented by new firing ranges, and the Landsturm.

 With the enactment of regulations (§ 17) in the National Defence Act for Tyrol and Vorarlberg on 25 May 1913 and the law relating to firing range regulations (same date), the Schießstände (literally "firing ranges" but referring to the shooting clubs with their enrolled members) and all other entities of a military character (veterans and military societies) became liable for Landsturm service.
 From this point on, every registered Standschütze was committed to Landsturm duty; he was no longer regarded as a volunteer.
 Only those Standschützen enlisting after mobilization retained the title of "volunteer".
 Discharge from the militia was prevented by law from August 1914.
 From that date, the Standschützen were regarded as regular troops by the Hague Convention.
 They could only be deployed in their own country and used to defend the country's borders.
 However, this stipulation was not observed in the last years of the war.